MacaPecha/devsite-docs/guides/plugins/unofficial/opencart.en.md

 >
 > We only support official plugins
 >
-> We do not provide technical support of Mercado Pago for this documentation.
+> We do not provide technical support of Mercado Libre for this documentation.
 If you wish to make any changes, you may [make modifications to our open code on GitHub](https://github.com/mercadopago/devsite-docs/blob/development/guides/plugins/unofficial/opencart.en.md).

-#### Mercado Pago Module (Opencart v1.4.9, 1.5.x, 2.x - 2.2, 2.3, 3.x)
+#### Mercado Libre Module (Opencart v1.4.9, 1.5.x, 2.x - 2.2, 2.3, 3.x)

 ## Features: